cybera/policy-browser/notebooks/doc2vec_and_solr_words.md

 In either case, both `doc2vec` and `solr` seem to pick up on the same "big idea" pictures, but `doc2vec` grabs a few of the ideas surrounding the issue as well.
 It gets more apparent on larger plots, but I haven't included them here.
 So, let's see if we can tell these related ideas to take a hike, and see how words closer to affordability are related in these documents.

 #### #filter
 I note that the word2vec filter is slow, so I might not finish all of these tonight, but hopefully one or two so that maybe something interesting pops out.
 Once I know some are working I'll script it and let it run over night.
 But, these are the plots where things start to get (more?) interesting!
 When we apply a similar filter that can be seen in `bigram.R` to the `solr` and `doc2vec` results looking for only bigrams that are conceptually similar key words like affordable, the bigrams get sifted down to much more relevant subsets of data.
-In the plots below, I've limited it to only word-pairs that appear greater than $8$ times in the subset of text.
+In the plots below, I've limited it to only word-pairs that appear greater than $8$ times in the subset of text, and a cosine similarity $>0.6$

 ![alt-text-1](images/doc2vecweb_advocacy_filtered.png "title-1") ![alt-text-2](images/solrweb_advocacy_filtered.png "title-2")